Verizon1ImageIdentification/Verizon_Phonecase_Classification/README.md

 - An object detection model for phone case design recognition
 - A segmentation model for camera cutout recognition
-- A segmentation model for phone detection *(Used jointly with the camera cutout model for accurate phone type prediction)*
+- A segmentation model for phone detection

 # Table of Contents